Heirloom Tomato Tart

 Because we will salt the tomatoes later for the filling, it’s important to use unsalted butter for the crust.

-Start the crust by stirring together the flour and salt and then cut in the cubed cold butter until it’s in pea-sized pieces.
+Start the crust by stirring together the all-purpose flour and salt and then cut in the cubed cold unsalted butter until it’s in pea-sized pieces.

 After that, stir in the ice water by the tablespoon.
 The dough should be a bit shaggy.
 If you press it together it should stick, but just barely.

 Scoop the dough out onto a clean surface and fold it over itself a few times to form a loose ball.
 Wrap it tightly and plastic and store it in the fridge for at least 30 minutes.